lua-carbon/carbon/docs/Getting_Started.md

 *Note: You'll need `./?/init.lua` in your Lua require path.
 Most installations will have this.*

 ## Graphene Submodule (Application)
-If writing an application instead of a library, and you'd like to use Graphene's pathing options, there are a couple extra steps, but you'll get several extra features:
+If you're writing an application instead of a library, and you'd like to use Graphene's pathing options, there are a couple extra steps, but you'll get several extra features:
 - Graphene-driven namespacing
 - Carbide Lua support
 - Automatic pathing and multiple Lua support.

 First off, install [Graphene][graphene] into the root of your project.
 You can either pull the latest 1.x version from the [Graphene repository][graphene], or simply move and rename `Carbon/init.lua`.
 It's recommended to call the file `graphene.lua`.

+Your directory structure should look something like this:

+- Project source
+	- `Carbon`
+	- `graphene.lua` (pulled from `Carbon/init.lua`)
+	- `main.lua`

 From there, in the file that gets executed first in your project, like `main.lua` in LÖVE, use the following code: